Namaneo/Junie/README.md

 - [melonDS](https://github.com/libretro/melonDS) for Nintendo DS emulation.
 - [Genesis Plus GX](https://github.com/libretro/Genesis-Plus-GX) for Mega Drive and Master System emulation.
 - [QuickNES](https://github.com/libretro/QuickNES_Core) for NES emulation.

-## Tools

-- [ncc](https://github.com/vercel/ncc) is used to build the server standalone.
-- [nexe](https://github.com/nexe/nexe) is used to package the server into executables.

 ## Assets